andres-erbsen/dename-writeup/dename.md

 can and has lead to an attacker being able to impersonate arbitrary names[@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo].
-Other systems that permit a single party to change the mapping, for example DNS, Kerberos and Keybase, are subject to similar issues.
+Other systems that permit a single party to change the mapping, for example DNS and Keybase, are subject to similar issues.
 Secure *lookup* protocols such as DNSSEC or DNSCurve do not protect against server compromise either.

 Certificate Transparency[@CertificateTransparancy] provides a means to detect certificate authority misbehavior.
 It has been argued that the threat of public scrutiny would deter intentional violations of the certification practices and provide additional motivation for the certificate authorities to keep their systems secure.
 The effectiveness of such indirect measures is yet to be determined, and thus currently insufficient to state a strong security guarantee.
 In DANE[daneRFC], the manager of a DNS domain assigns public keys to its subdomains.
 This limits the effects of the compromise of an assigner to its subtree, but